randompersononinternet69/g2fm-continued/README.md

 	./update_grub.sh
 	./build.sh
 ## Boot
-### It is recommended to use grubfm-cont-multiarch ISO.
+### It is recommended to use grubfm-multiarch ISO.
 ### i386-pc
 DO NOT boot grubfm.iso with memdisk!
 #### GRUB4DOS